Written by Davida Rochman on January 18, 2012 under House of Worship

 Written by Davida Rochman on July 25, 2013

 “I was walking down 79th Street in Chicago and heard a song that turned out to be Misty by Groove Holmes played on a Hammond B3.
 I’d never heard an organ sound like that before.
 I only knew one blues riff that I could play on the piano, but when I played it on a […]

 Written by Davida Rochman on May 13, 2013 under House of Worship

 In the second half of our two-part series, Shure Associate Gino Sigismondi, who many of you know from articles in Shure Notes as well as training sessions at seminars and conferences, explains the different types of mics used in church applications along with tips on where to place them.
 Form Factors – Narrowing the Field […]

-Written by Davida Rochman on March 14, 2013 under Education
+Written by Davida Rochman on March 14, 2013 under House of Worship

 By Worship Team Training’s: Branon Dempsey That something will go wrong seems to be the motto of most audio teams in the Church, as well as any other form of live and recorded music.
 Whether at the stadium, restaurant or other social gathering; it’s not so much the question “if” things go wrong, but when. […]